lino-framework/lino/docs/admin/install.rst

 `/usr/local/django/myproject`, containing files
 :xfile:`settings.py`, :file:`__init__.py` and :xfile:`manage.py`.

-You may either create your Django project from scratch, or copy these files from one of the subdirs of :file:`/var/snapshots/lino/lino/demos`.
+You may either create your Django project from scratch (as explained in Django's docs), or copy these files from one of the subdirs of :file:`/var/snapshots/lino/lino/demos`.